Arabization: Arabization in Oman

 Despite being a nation of the Arabian Peninsula, Oman had been home to several native languages other than Arabic, of which Kumzari which is the only native Indo-European language in the Arabian Peninsula has been classified as highly endangered by the UNESCO and at risk of dying out in 50 years.
 Before the takeover of Qaboos as sultan, Arabic was only ever spoken by the inhabitants outside the village of Kumzar, in mosques or with strangers, however since the introduction of Arabic-only schools in 1984, Arabic is hence now spoken at both school and village with it being mandatory in school and as TV and radio are also in Arabic meaning virtually all media the people of Kumzar are exposed to is in Arabic.
 There has also been an internalization of outsiders' negative attitudes toward the Kumzari language to the point where some Kumzari families have begun to speak Arabic to their children at home.

 The Modern South Arabian languages have also come under threat in Oman.
 Hobyot is considered a critically endangered language.
 The actual number of speakers is unknown, but it is estimated to be only a few hundred.
 Most of those who maintain the language are elderly, which adds to the likelihood that language extinction is near.
 Ethnologue categorizes it as a moribund language (EGIDS 8a).
 The only fluent speakers that are left are older than the child-bearing age, which ultimately makes integration of the language into subsequent generations highly improbable.
-Mechanisms of transmission would have to be created from outside the community in order to preserve it.
+Mechanisms of transmission would have to be created from outside the community to preserve it.